torgeilo/python-eel-types/README.md

 # TypeScript types for Python Eel

-Type up your [Python Eel](https://github.com/python-eel/Eel) functions in TypeScript so that you can call them from `eel` with some level of type safety.
+Type up your exposed [Python Eel](https://github.com/python-eel/Eel) functions in TypeScript so that you can call them from the `eel` global with some level of type safety.

 ## How to

 Grab [eel.d.ts](https://github.com/torgeilo/python-eel-types/blob/main/eel.d.ts) and place it in your project.

-Manually type up (or find a converter for) your Python functions in TypeScript and declare `eel`:
+Manually type up (or find a converter for) your Python functions in TypeScript and declare `eel`s type:

 ```ts
 // Type up the exposed Python functions in TypeScript: